Near-Optimal Methods for Minimizing Star-Convex Functions and Beyond: Abstract

 \section{Abstract}

-In this paper, we provide near-optimal accelerated first-order methods for minimizing a broad class of smooth nonconvex functions that are strictly unimodal on all lines through a minimizer.
-This function class, which we call the class of smooth \emph{quasar-convex} functions, is parameterized by a constant $\gamma \in (0,1]$, where $\gamma = 1$ encompasses the classes of smooth convex and star-convex functions, and smaller values of $\gamma$ indicate that the function can be ``more nonconvex.''
+In this paper, we provide near-optimal accelerated first-order methods for minimizing a broad class of smooth nonconvex functions that are unimodal on all lines through a minimizer.
+This function class, which we call the class of smooth \emph{quasar-convex} functions, is parameterized by a constant $\gamma \in (0,1]$: $\gamma = 1$ encompasses the classes of smooth convex and star-convex functions, and smaller values of $\gamma$ indicate that the function can be ``more nonconvex.''
 We develop a variant of accelerated gradient descent that computes an $\epsilon$-approximate minimizer of a smooth $\gamma$-quasar-convex function with at most $O(\gamma^{-1} \epsilon^{-1/2} \log(\gamma^{-1} \epsilon^{-1}))$ total function and gradient evaluations.
-We also derive a lower bound of $\Omega(\gamma^{-1} \epsilon^{-1/2})$ on the number of gradient evaluations required by any deterministic first-order method in the worst case, showing that, up to a logarithmic factor, no deterministic first-order algorithm can improve upon ours.
+We also derive a lower bound of $\Omega(\gamma^{-1} \epsilon^{-1/2})$ on the worst-case number of gradient evaluations required by any deterministic first-order method, showing that, up to a logarithmic factor, no deterministic first-order method can improve upon ours.